 Today the central square in town is bustling with people!
-The square with the two volleyball courts is located by the harbour of Puerto Ayora, just opposite the boat pier.
+The square with the two volleyball courts is located at Puerto Ayora harbour, just opposite the boat pier.
 Two men’s teams are playing dedicatedly, fighting, entirely sacrificing themselves to the match.
-The relatively short players are fully concentrated and passionate about the game as if it were an important cup.
-We get the impression, though, that the matches are either a common recurring activity among the locals or improvised at short notice.
+The players are fully concentrated and passionate about the game as if it were an important cup.
+We get the impression, though, that the matches are either a weekly activity among the locals or improvised at short notice.
 They wear no fancy clothes, but are simply playing in each their individual type of outfit.

-Tourists, locals, children and anyone staying or living in Puerto Ayora and coincidentally being around, gather by the courts and become cheering spectators of two simultaneous and exciting matches.
-We experience a tremendous life around the harbour and an absolutely terrific atmosphere!
+Tourists, locals, children and anyone staying or living in Puerto Ayora and coincidentally being around, gather at the courts and become cheering spectators of two simultaneous and exciting matches.

-Returning from the fish market, where we have stayed for a while contemplating the colourful and interesting catches, we now find ourselves here among the crowd being in a buoyant mood.
+Returning from the fish market, where we have stayed for a while contemplating the colourful and interesting catches, we now blend into the joyful crowd.
 In the background yellow water taxis go back and forth between the main pier, cruise boats and the small pier opposite, located some hundred meters across the bay at the Angermeyer Point near the Finch Bay Hotel.
 The bay is indeed a busy place with thousands of Galapagos sharks, hectic boat traffic and organised tours as well as dozens of cruise ships anchored further out for a day or two.

 On the pier the sea lions reign.
 You are not allowed to push them away from the benches, which they happily and conveniently use for a rest.
 Neither are you allowed to touch them to animate them to move in case they block your way.
 The rules are simple: The sea lions (as well as any other species on the islands) rank higher in the hierarchy than humans.
 You must at all times keep a required minimum distance of 2 metres (6 feet) from the animals.
 This is why the small sea lion kings literally rule over Puerto Ayora!

-We need to tread with caution in order not to step on the lava lizards.
-These reptiles are well camouflaged against discovery as they have adapted in colour to the surroundings.
+We need to tread with caution not to step on the lava lizards.
+These reptiles are often well camouflaged against discovery as they have adapted in colour to the surroundings.
 The Galapagos lava lizards happen to vary in colour depending on specific island and location, ranging from dark greenish brown to yellow and gold with brown and black spots.
+The females can have a red throat or head.
 Again, we are amazed how well they integrate into nature when they stay completely immobile.

 After sunset, the water around the pier is illuminated in various colours, allowing us to examine the marine life from a different perspective.
 We are watching not just a few, but hundreds of Galapagos sharks crowding around, a couple of top agile sea lions swimming, seemingly pleased with the water as their playground, a few spotted eagle rays and vigilant pelicans on the railing.

-The Galapagos shark is just one of the many shark species you can observe around the Galapagos Islands.
+The Galapagos sharks belong to just one of the many shark species you can observe around the Galapagos Islands.
 They don’t pose any danger to humans since they are relatively small.

 Where the water is shallow, thousands of sea urchins are highlighted by green neon light, revealing their presence.

-It is Friday night and we watch the last preparations of an open-air party in the large square in front of the harbour.
-As far as we understand it is some kind of charity event.
+It is Friday night and we watch the last preparations of an open-air party in the large square in front of the harbour – which seems to be some kind of charity event.

 The majority of the younger generation in town have gathered in front of the stage, and the harbour resounds with loud, popular music.
 However, we are a bit surprised to hear what kind of music is trendy here.
 They play a lot of music being popular in Europe at least 20 years ago.
 At some point it culminates with the crowd all dancing the old Macarena dance!

 The restaurants take pride in their food and offer delicious, grilled brujos and colourful lobsters, exhibited in piles or boxes outside.
 Inspired by Santa Cruz Fish Market with its tempting orange brujos, or scorpion fish in English, we decide that we absolutely must try one of those for dinner.
-As assumed the home-cooked fish, with a truly exquisite taste, is definitely to our liking!
+The home-cooked fish with a truly exquisite taste is definitely to our liking!

 Water taxis are extremely cheap.
 We paid only $0.50 per person to go from the main pier in Puerto Ayora to the Angermeyer Point across the Academy Bay.
 During the few minutes it takes to cross, we see maybe a hundred Galapagos sharks in the water.
 From the Angermeyer Point you have access to Playa de los Alemanes – a fine beach both for snorkeling and swimming, to the old salt lagoons and to the crevices, Las Grietas.
 The bay taxis are frequent and leave when they are filled up.